-Although alley clean up isn't glamorous, we feel pretty sure that some of you have engaged in this activity.
+Although alley clean up isn't glamorous, we feel pretty sure that some of you have become involved.
 Sooner or later, most community activists who live where there are alleys begin to feel that either the weeds or the rats or the graffiti or the loitering are just too much to take.

 So it's common to organize the neighbors, sometimes every spring, to undertake this activity.
 This is particularly important if the solid waste collection occurs from the alley, as it's likely that there are a few spills now and then.